 If they do go to a very good school that has access to a 3D printer, it is not likely to be a recent model.
 3D printing has evolved a lot in the past ten years!
-They may well be left discouraged when the completed part takes hours to build and looks like one of my bake off attempts rather than the precise replication they were expecting.
+They may well be left discouraged when the completed part takes hours to build and looks like one of my Great British Bake-off attempts rather than the precise replication they were expecting.

 Best for a budget option for young kids and ease of use.

-Age Group: 14+ (8+ with adult supervision) and adult will need to unpack it, set it up and remove completed parts and clean it after each use.
+Age Group: 14+ (8+ with adult supervision) an adult will need to unpack it, set it up, and remove completed parts and clean it after each use.